 The winter is for hibernating with a pack of hobnobs and seeing how long you can use your ex’s Netflix password without them noticing.
 But the summer?
 Well, the summer is for romance.
 Or at the very least, seeing how many of London’s terraces you can tick off under the guise of Hinge dates.
 Here’s where to eat and drink on summer dates, where you can capitalise on the good weather, or, let’s face it, bond over the lack thereof.

 Going on those early-in-the-game dates is all about getting to know someone.
 And what do you need when you’re meeting up with someone you don’t really know yet?
 Options.
-That’s what.
-And Mercato Metropolitano near Elephant And Castle has plenty.
-This open-air spot - it used to be a paper factory - has everything from booze, to hot dogs, to pizza, to a cheesemongers.
-Basically, there’s something for everyone, as well as live music, indoor and outdoor seating, and if all goes well there’s also an in-house cinema playing classic films.
+And Mercato Metropolitano near Elephant and Castle has plenty.
+This open-air spot has everything from booze, to hot dogs, to pizza, to a cheesemonger.
+Basically, there’s something for everyone as well as live music, and indoor and outdoor seating.

 Sure, going on an outdoor summer date sounds romantic.
-That is, if you wanna attempt to make small talk whilst using the Evening Standard as an umbrella and fending off hailstones from your date’s unsuspecting face.
+That is, if you want to attempt making small talk while using the Evening Standard as an umbrella and fending off hailstones from your date’s unsuspecting face.
 No, British weather cannot be trusted.
-But, the Aqua bar is on the 31st floor of the Shard so if the weather’s good you can enjoy the view of London looking her absolute best.
+But, Aqua Shard’s bar is on the 31st floor of The Shard so if the weather’s good you can enjoy a view of London looking her absolute best.
 If the weather’s bad, well, you’re inside and armed with a cocktail list.
 Be warned, this place is very expensive so it’s better suited for dates where you definitely, probably, already like them.

 Morito in Exmouth Market doesn’t have any outdoor seating, or a roof garden, or even a skylight.
-So if you’re looking for summer date spots where you’ll potentially find love, and a vitamin D boost, then move along.
+So if you’re looking for summer date spots where you’ll potentially find love and a vitamin D boost, then move along.
 But we think this place is still one of your best options for summer dating.
-Everything from their seasonal tapas dishes to the happy, energetic feel of the place make it perfect for creating that feeling you get on a holiday romance where you both look fit because of the sun tans and the waiter keeps free-pouring the vermouth.
+Everything from the seasonal tapas dishes to the happy, energetic feel of the place make it perfect for creating that holiday romance feeling, where you both look fit because of your sun tans and the waiter who keeps free-pouring the vermouth.
 This place is a small corridor of a restaurant and is generally pretty busy, so it’s best to book ahead.

 On balance, surviving the Central Line when it’s roughly as hot as the surface of the sun is completely worth it if you can utilise a summer sunset from Waterloo Bridge on dates.
-The Anchor and Hope in Southwark is one of London’s best gastropubs, but it’s also a decent spot to hit for a couple of pints before heading for a stroll along the south bank.
-Or just stick around and share some of their Mediterranean dishes—the excellent pasta is just as likely as that sunset to win them over.
+The Anchor & Hope in Southwark is one of London’s best gastropubs, but it’s also a decent spot to hit for a couple of pints before heading for a stroll along the South Bank.
+Or stick around and share some Mediterranean dishes—the excellent pasta is just as likely to win them over as that sunset.

 Frank's Café & Campari Bar

 You know how the saying goes: there’s nothing, absolutely nothing, as romantic as a car park.
-Okay, maybe people don’t say that, but you shouldn’t hold the fact that Frank’s is at the top of a multi-storey car park against this place’s date spot potential.
-This rooftop bar in Peckham serves cheap and cheerful cocktails and has one of the best views in the whole city.
-At peak times there can be a queue, but just think of it as time for getting all of that ‘so, you think dogs are pretty great too, huh?’ baseline chat out of the way.
+OK, maybe people don’t say that, but you shouldn’t hold the fact that Frank’s is at the top of a multi-storey car park against this place’s date spot potential.
+ThE rooftop bar in Peckham serves cheap and cheerful cocktails and has one of the best views in the whole city.
+At peak times there can be a queue but just think of it as time for getting all of that “So, you think dogs are pretty great too, huh?” baseline chat out of the way.

-If you’ve lived in London for a few years and been on a date between the months of May and September, then chances are that you’ve already been on a date at Pergola.
+If you’ve lived in London for a few years and been on a date between the months of May and September, chances are that you’ve already been on a date at Pergola.
 But there’s a reason for that.
-This open air food court has lots of foliage, £8 on-tap cocktails, and a relaxed, could-be-at-the-beach-if-I-sprinkled-some-sand-in-my-shoes feel.
-This place is also massive, which helps to keep things feeling casual and avoids the issue of having ten people listen in on that endearing anecdote about how you thought you could speak cat until you were fourteen.
-Actually, maybe just stick to sipping their frozen pina coladas and leave that story for a later date.
+This open-air food court has lots of foliage, easy-drinking cocktails, and a relaxed, could-be-at-the-beach-if-I-sprinkled-some-sand-in-my-shoes feel.
+This place is also massive which helps to keep things feeling casual and avoids the issue of having 10 people listen in on that endearing anecdote about how you thought you could speak cat until you were 14.
+Actually, maybe just stick to sipping their frozen palomas and leave that story for a later date.

 Sure, some people might think the secret to a successful first date is laughter, openness, and honesty.
-But more likely, the secret is strong booze.
-NT’s is an open plan warehouse style bar in London Fields with a heated rooftop terrace, views across east London, and plenty of that strong booze we were talking about.
+But more likely, the secret is easy access to strong booze if required.
+NT’s is an open-plan warehouse style bar in London Fields with a heated rooftop terrace, views across east London, and plenty of that strong booze we were talking about.
 This place gets busy and loud come the weekend, but it’s a great spot for a weeknight date where a little dutch courage won’t hurt.